ajahne/blog/_posts/2018-6-29-the-hard-thing-about-hard-things-notes.md

 - Ensure you have a robust performance review in place
 - Do not give promotions and raises out of cycle, need to follow policies and keep everyone getting the same treatment, helps avoid lobbying and further politics
 - Yertle the turtle
-- Hire people with the right kind of ambition, we vs me, see how people describe past accomplishments in previous companies, if just them responsible for success, then they are not telling the truth, team is always involved.
+- Hire people with the right kind of ambition, "we vs me", see how people describe past accomplishments in previous companies, if it is just them responsible for success, then they are not telling the truth, team is always involved
 - Define a formal process for promotions
 - Choose titles wisely
 - Sometimes your smartest people can be your worst employees (heretic, flaky, not reliable, condescending, feel everyone is stupid)